xuxhi-xu/attack-path-OSINT-playbook/README.md

 Those questions don't appear in most guides.
 They're in every section of this one.

 Start with 01 — [Analyst Framework](./modules/01-analyst-framework.md).
 Every module that follows operates inside that framework.
-Techniques without a framework produce noise.

 ## Structure